ina-0/Website_Movies_Shows/README.md

 ## Files

+In order to view the website, you will need an app that can connect you to a web server, such as XAMPP or UwAmp or any other app you prefer that can do this job.

-In order to view the code, download the .zip file and extract all the contents.
+As for the code, **download the .zip file and extract all the contents**.
 After extracting the files, you will be able to see an "images" folder, .php files and .css files.
 The "images" folder includes a subfolder with all the movies, a subfolder with all the shows as well as a video that is used for the background of the website.

 Regarding the files, the .css filed are for customisation and to add characteristics to the elements.
 There is a .css file for the signup page, a .css file for the login page and the same goes for the page with specific genres, the page for the list and the recommendations, the main page and the page for the results of the search.